I CONSTRUCTION

 2 Space Frame Elements

-4 Peek Hole Plates
+1 to 4 Peek Hole Plates

-1 Top Plate (White Acrylic glass)
+1 Top Plate (White Acrylic semi transparent acrylic glas)

-1 Lenticular Plate montage
+1 Lenticular Plate montage element

 Media